SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Open_Framework.md

 Create RESTful APIs on the fly, tailored to your use case.

-With only a few clicks, by creating or selecting an automation script, you can publish that script as RESTful API.
+Select or create an Automation script, and with only a few clicks, you can publish that script as a RESTful API.
 DataMiner provides an API endpoint and manages the tokens to authenticate with any third-party system in a secure and easy manner.

 > [!TIP]
 > For more information: